marcprux/ChannelZ/README.md

 a1 <=∞=> a2 // create a two-way conduit between the properties

-a1.value // the underlying value of the field channel is accessed with the `value` property a2.value = 42 // changing a2's value…
+println(a1.value) // the underlying value of the field channel is accessed with the `value` property a2.value = 42 // then changing a2's value…
-a1.value // …will automatically set a1 to that same value!
+println(a1.value) // …will automatically set a1 to that same value!

 assert(a1.value == 42)
 assert(a2.value == 42)
 ```

+> **Note**: this documentation is also available as an executable Playground within the ChannelZ framework.

 ### Operators & Fuctions

-ChannelZ defines the operator **∞**, which can be entered with `Option-5` on the Mac keyboard.
-You can alternatively use functions for all of ChannelZ's operations.
+ChannelZ's central operator is **∞**, which can be entered with `Option-5` on the Mac keyboard.
+Variants of this operator are used throughout the framework, but you can alternatively use functions for all of ChannelZ's operations.
+The major operators are listed in section [Operator Glossary](#Operator Glossary).

 #### Example: Usings Functions Instead of ∞